 Pat's Preserve

-Pat’s Preserve is on the south end of Lime Lake and protects 26 acres of land and over 1000 feet of lake shore.
-It is home to a meandering stream that conveys the largest source of surface water to Lime Lake, as well as a sensitive wetland that acts like a giant sponge, stemming erosion, trapping pollution, and slowly releasing clean water back into the lake.
+Pat’s Preserve, nestled at the south end of Lime Lake, protects 26 acres of peaceful land and over 1,000 feet of unspoiled shoreline.
+A gently winding stream—the lake’s largest source of surface water—flows through the preserve, feeding a vibrant wetland.
+This sensitive area acts like a natural sponge, softening the force of erosion, filtering out pollutants, and slowly releasing clear, clean water back into the lake.

 Land Safeguarded